How Long Do Opioids Stay in Your System?

 What Determines How Long Opioids Stay in Your System

 The amount of time that opioids stay in your system is determined by a number of factors, including the specific opioid, the amount of that opioid that was consumed, the individual’s history of opioid use, the individual’s medical history, weight, gender, and others.
 However, there are some general guidelines that can be used to determine how long an opioid will be detectable in the body.

 What Are Opioids?

 Opioids are a class of drugs most commonly known for their painkilling effects.
-Doctor’s often prescribe opioids to help mitigate pain from cancer, operation recovery, and other forms of chronic pain.
+Doctor’s often prescribe opioids to help mitigate mild, moderate, and severe pain from cancer, operation recovery, and other forms of chronic pain.
 Their effectiveness in fighting pain has led to a boom in opioid prescriptions in the 2000s.
 Though effective, opioids are equally well known for their addictive nature, and an unchecked use of these drugs could lead to a serious dependency.
 Opioids also include illegal drugs like heroin and fentanyl, which are many times more powerful than their prescription counterparts.
 Once taken, opioids can spend varying amounts of time in your system.